Outsourcing: India overview

 Capabilities and expertise of employees.

-The use of sub-contractors (if applicable) which both vouch for the quality of any sub-contractor, and accept sole responsibility for any sub-contractor engaged.
+The use of sub-contractors (if applicable) that both vouch for the quality of any sub-contractor, and accept sole responsibility for any sub-contractor engaged.

 Customer warranties.
 Customer warranties usually include provisions to provide the supplier with all assistance, materials and accurate information reasonably required to enable it to provide the services outlined in the agreement.